Add flag to arv-put to set a trash_at date

 --trash-after N, it periodically updates the updated collection's

-#10 Updated by Peter Amstutz about 2 months ago
+#10 Updated by Peter Amstutz over 2 years ago

 + if trash_at.tzinfo is not None: + # Timezone aware datetime provided. + utcoffset = trash_at.utcoffset() + else: + # Timezone naive datetime provided.
 Assume is local. + utcoffset = datetime.timedelta(hours=-time.timezone/3600) + # Convert to UTC timezone naive datetime. + trash_at = trash_at.replace(tzinfo=None) - utcoffset

 Not sure why you're rounding off to hours if the timezone struct has the offset in seconds?
 Also why calculate a negative offset and then subtract it when the source value is meant to be added?

 + logger.error("--trash-at argument should be set in the future") + sys.exit(1) + if args.trash_after is not None: + if args.trash_after < 1: + logger.error("--trash-after argument should be >= 1")

 "should" → "must" since it is being enforced.

 What happens if the user gives YYYY-MM-DD with no time?
 My guess is that you probably get 00:00 (midnight) at the start of the day as the expire date, but we should confirm.
 We should also consider if it would be more user friendly to make the expire date 23:59 at the end of the day.
 Does it accept YYYY-MM or YYYY? ¿En Español se escribe "AAAA-MM-DD"?

 #11 Updated by Lucas Di Pentima over 2 years ago

 - Don't round off to hours the timezone

 - Don't double substract the utc offset on the code